yicenma/tswd-portfolio/README.md

 This repository: https://github.com/yicenma/tswd-portfolio/

 # About me
 I am Yicen Ma.
+You can call be Marita.
 I graduated from the University of California San Diego(UCSD) and majored in data science and minored in cognitive science.
 Currently, I am a master's student at Carnegie Mellon University in the Information System Management Program at Pittsburgh.
 I am experienced in many data analytics, data science, data mining, and data warehousing projects.
 I really like data!
+I want to be a Data Scienist as my future career.
 Moreover, I love traveling during my breaks.

 <img src="Yicen.jpg" width="400"/>